 Temporary Restraining Order Attorneys Passaic County NJ

-Passaic County Attorneys handle TRO cases for clients in Woodland Park, Paterson, Wayne, Clifton, West Milford and across Passaic County, NJ
+Passaic County Attorneys handle TRO cases for clients in Little Falls, Woodland Park, Paterson, Wayne, Clifton, West Milford and across Passaic County, NJ

 A temporary restraining order, also known as a TRO, is a court order designed to protect an individual from an abuser.
 TROs are not permanent and can be modified, dismissed, or contested by the opposing party at a final hearing.

 In some circumstances, the police are called and respond to a domestic dispute.
 Upon arrival at the location, the police speak with witnesses, gather information, and make observations concerning the situation.
 If it appears that the circumstances giving rise to the altercation were the result of a domestic dispute, charges will be filed.
 In charging the complaint, the police notify the victim of domestic violence that he or she has the right to seek a temporary restraining order.
 If the victim advises the police that they would like a temporary order of protection, they must speak with an on-call judge, usually at the municipal court level.